gafniasaf/learnplay-lms/docs/LOVABLE_TO_IGNITEZERO_GUIDE.md

 errors.
 Add loading states to all async operations.
 ```

-**Add Mock Data:**
+**IgniteZero (no mocks):**
 ```
-Create a mock data layer that works without Supabase.
-Add a useMock flag in localStorage that switches between real and mock data.
+Do NOT create a mock data layer or a useMock toggle.
+Wire to real Supabase Edge Functions, or show a clear BLOCKED state that names what's missing.
 ```

 ### Export Preparation Prompts